Looking for Brockley

 Even the oldest building in Brockley used to be in Deptford.
 Typical.

 The name Brockley probably comes from a wood where badgers are seen, derived from broc, the Old English word for badger.
 The wood at Brockley was badgerly.
 Not croftonparkly.

 Wherever it is, it does have some nice places though:

 Don’t tell me we don’t work hard.
 Starting at Jam Circus, we ventured north to the Brockley Brewery, popped in The Orchard, ploughed on to the Wickham Arms, back to The Talbot and through Hilly Fields to the London Beer Dispensary and the Brockley Jack.
 That’s when our motability scooter batteries ran out, just when Half-life finally conceded it was his round.

 The Wickham Arms is a backstreet treat, with a lovely aspect at the front, pool, footy and a beer garden with actual grass.
 On a street that would once have been filled with shops, at a junction that used to feature three pubs, it is the lone survivor, serving the community with good times.
 I had to overcome the urge to say: ‘Well done.’

-But in a very close race, my head was turned at Jam Circus, an Antic pub, by the kooky but warm environment and by a light, golden ale.
+In a very close race, my head was almost turned at Jam Circus, an Antic pub, by the kooky but warm environment and by a light, golden ale.
 Burning Sky Brewery’s Plateau elevated me to my happy place at least until Half-life’s satisfied belch woke me from my reverie.